 - New generations of workers with new demands

-All this is, of course, on top of their day job: driving exceptional team performance in an increasingly competitive marketplace, coaching a mix of personalities to bring their best, and often doing individual contributor work themselves.
+Managers must juggle these challenges on top of their day jobs, which already require driving exceptional team performance in a competitive marketplace, coaching a mix of personalities, and often doing individual contributor work.

-Traditional management principles embraced by technology companies, such as those in Andy Grove’s seminal “High Output Management” — and more recently, the excellent (but often misused) “Radical Candor” — are as important today as they’ve always been.
+Traditional management principles used by technology companies, such as those in Andy Grove’s seminal “High Output Management” and the excellent (but often misused) “Radical Candor,” remain as important today as ever.

-The point is that people managers need a new layer of emotional awareness and mastery on top of their standard toolkit.
-And we, as company leaders, must ensure they get it, because their success is mission critical.
+People managers need a new layer of emotional awareness and mastery on top of their standard toolkit.
+And company leaders must ensure they get it because their success is mission-critical.

-From a training perspective, we can break down the challenge into three parts:
+From a how-to-train managers perspective, we can break down the challenge into three parts:

 - Content: What to Teach.
 What mindsets, skillsets, and toolsets do managers need in this new environment?

-- Delivery: How to Teach It.
-How can we effectively train people on these nuanced subjects when most are working remotely?
+- Delivery: How to Teach.
+How can we effectively train people on these nuanced subjects remotely?

-- Solutions: Who Should Teach It.
-Given tight resource constraints in HR and L&D, how can we actually operationalize these initiatives?
+- Solutions: Who Should Teach.
+Given tight resource constraints in HR and L&D, who is going to deliver the content?

 Content: What to Teach

-These topics cannot be taught in isolation; they are essential layers of core manager skills (e.g., coaching skills for managers, how to run a 1-1).
-In addition to the research-based competency model that underpins our curriculum, we have woven the following threads into our standard manager training approach:
+These topics cannot be taught in isolation.
+They are essential layers of core manager skills, such as how to coach or run an effective 1:1.
+Besides the research-based competency model driving our curriculum, we’ve woven the following threads into our standard manager training approach:

 - Remote-first.
-While co-located work provided a safety net for sloppy management, remote management must be intentional and explicit.
-Tools and processes to get the work done are important, but so too is managing the “emotional distance” employees feel during remote work.
-Ingraining remote first practices of making the implicit explicit are important now and need to be maintained as many move to hybrid remote/in-office arrangements later this year.
+Co-located work provides a safety net for sloppy management, but remote management must be intentional and explicit.
+Tools and processes to get the work done are important, but so too is managing the “emotional distance” employees feel when working remotely.
+Ingraining remote-first practices of making the implicit explicit are more important now due to hybrid work environments.

 - Inclusive.
-Diversity and inclusion are multifaceted issues.
-However, building awareness of bias and belonging can transcend dimensions of race, gender, sexual orientation, and political beliefs.
-We start with the neuroscience around exclusion and belonging and innovative research on in-group and out-group dynamics, then move quickly into actionable topics like handling microaggressions, communicating with vulnerability and seeking to understand first by listening deeply and empathetically.
+Diversity and inclusion are complex issues.
+Building awareness of bias and belonging, however, can transcend dimensions of race, gender, sexual orientation, and political beliefs.
+We start with the neuroscience around exclusion and belonging and research on in-group and out-group dynamics.
+Then we move into actionable topics, such as handling microaggressions, communicating with vulnerability, and seeking to understand first by listening deeply and empathetically.

 - Adaptable and Resilient.
-With the world in turmoil and business environments in flux, leaders need adaptability and resilience to overcome constant change.
-Consequently we focus on strategies to build commitment to sustain the process of change, as well as the capacity to communicate powerfully around company transformation.
+With our foundations in flux, leaders need adaptability and resilience to manage constant change.
+As a result, we focus on strategies to build commitment to change, as well as the ability to communicate about company transformation.

 Delivery: How to Teach It

-- The First Age of Training was in the physical classroom, often a conference room or hotel ballroom, with a live trainer and a crowd of students: an engaging if not wholly effective learning experience due to the brain’s tendency to forget information without spaced repetition (see Ebbinghaus Forgetting Curve).
-While widely used pre-COVID and destined to return at some level afterwards, it’s clear that in-person training will be reserved for special occasions and more senior populations (like annual leadership retreats) rather than upskilling the entire company, as it doesn’t scale nor fit the distributed nature of modern work.
+- The First Age of Training was in the physical classroom, often a conference room or hotel ballroom, with a live trainer and a crowd of students.
+An engaging, if not wholly effective, learning experience due to the brain’s tendency to forget information without spaced repetition (see Ebbinghaus Forgetting Curve).
+It’s clear that in-person training is more likely to be reserved for special occasions and more senior populations (like annual leadership retreats) rather than upskilling an entire company since it doesn’t scale nor fit the distributed nature of modern work.

 - The Second Age of Training was self-paced e-learning: watching videos or clicking through slide decks online with minimal interaction.
-It’s convenient and scalable, good for individual functional learning by motivated students, but not broadly engaging or effective at teaching skills that require behavior change through interactive practice and feedback, such as leadership, management, and people skills.
-And let’s be honest: it can be mind-numbing for employees not captivated by the subject, and the engagement data backs that up (online courses only see 5-15% completion rates).
+It’s convenient and scalable and good for individual functional learning by motivated students.
+But it’s not engaging or effective at teaching skills requiring behavior change through interactive practice and feedback, such as leadership, management, and people skills.
+And, let’s be honest, it can be mind-numbing for employees not captivated by the subject, and the engagement data backs that up (online courses only see 5-15% completion rates).

-- The Third Age of Training is just beginning.
-Only in the past few years have we had tools like Zoom and WebRTC that support high-resolution face-to-face online classroom experiences easily and cheaply.
-Small group classes taught this way can be so intimate we see people laugh, cry, and make career-changing breakthroughs on a daily basis at Hone.
-When you combine well-designed live online classes with supporting technology that reinforces and measures learning over time, you can build some of the most powerful educational experiences ever created—and do it at scale.
+- The Third Age of Training is still at the beginning.
+Only in the past few years have tools like Zoom and WebRTC supported high-resolution face-to-face online classroom experiences easily and cheaply.
+Small group classes taught this way can be so intimate.
+We see people laugh, cry, and make career-changing breakthroughs every day at Hone.
+Combine well-designed live online classes with supporting technology that reinforces and measures learning over time.
+You can build some of the most powerful educational experiences ever created—and do it at scale.

 - Motivate minds.
-People should be inspired to learn, and remotely a lot of that is down to the instructors.
-Without geographical constraints, there is no reason not to seek out an expert facilitator on the topic whose energy jumps out of the screen to deliver a memorable session that connects with everyone, regardless of being remote.
+People should be inspired to learn.
+In a remote setting, a lot of that comes down to the instructors.
+Without geographical constraints, there’s no reason not to seek out an expert facilitator on the topic.
+Especially one whose energy jumps out of the screen while delivering a memorable session that connects with everyone, regardless of location.

 - Acquire information.
-People have short attention spans, which are even shorter remotely.
-In order to keep pulling them in, “change the channel” every 4-6 minutes: mix up activities between presentation, discussion, demonstration, polls, games, breakouts and more.
+People have short attention spans.
+They get even shorter when they’re remote.
+Keep pulling them in and “change the channel” every 4-6 minutes.
+Mix up activities between presentations, discussions, demonstrations, polls, games, breakouts, and more.

 - Search for meaning.
-Allow people to connect new material to their lived experience through discussions, role plays, and relevant case studies.
+Allow people to connect new material to their lived experiences through discussions, role-playing, and relevant case studies.
 Mix up learning styles with interaction for linguistic and interpersonal learners, stats for mathematical and logical learners, and frameworks for visual and spatial learners.

 - Trigger memory.
-Make information memorable so it’s easy to retrieve.
+Make information memorable, so it’s easy to retrieve.
 Use acronyms, stories, and top takeaways.
-Have learners share stories with each other.
+Have learners share stories.

 - Exhibit learning.
 Create a safe space to immediately practice new skills, and get feedback from experts and peers.
-Breakout rooms of pairs or triads are consistently named as our learners’ favorite part of the experience.
-When planned well they are extremely impactful at deepening practical learning interactively with peers.
+Breakout rooms of pairs or triads are often cited as our learners’ favorite part of the experience.
+When planned well, they deepen practical learning interactively.

 - Review to retain.
-Encourage spaced repetition so new skills become a habit.
-Reinforce material in the days and weeks following the class, with content pushes (email, Slack, SMS), as well as follow-up discussions as a full group or in pairs/triads for peer accountability.
+Encourage spaced repetition, so new skills become a habit.
+Reinforce material in the days and weeks following the class with content pushes (email, Slack messages, texts).
+Conduct follow-up discussions as a full group or in pairs/triads for peer accountability.

 Solutions: Who Should Teach It

-Over the past year I’ve spoken to dozens of HR and learning leaders, all passionate about the ways they want to support their organizations, but held back from creating the programming of their dreams because of lack of time and budget.
-Some spent years crafting tailored in-person training programs only to have to rebuild them from scratch for their newly distributed team.
+I’ve spoken to dozens of HR and learning leaders, all passionate about how they want to support their organizations.
+They’re held back from creating the programming of their dreams due to a lack of time and budget.
+Some spent years crafting tailored in-person training programs and must now rebuild them from scratch for distributed teams.

-The paradox, as everyone knows, is that standard, off-the-shelf solutions can never truly land for employees due to the nuanced and contextual nature of effective manager training.
-This is where many vendors fall flat, as they alone cannot land material effectively without adapting to the corporate culture and context, so solutions must be tailored to the client.
-This is one of the reasons that Second-Age e-learning videos for management training don’t work.
+The paradox, as everyone knows, is that standard, off-the-shelf solutions never work for employees.
+That’s because effective manager training is nuanced and contextual.
+This is where many vendors fall flat, failing to adapt their training to the particular corporate culture and context.
+This is one reason Second-Age e-learning videos for management training don’t work.

 Excellent managers are the key to success in good times and bad.
-Yet our new world presents new challenges to training and supporting them.
+Yet our new world presents additional challenges to training managers and supporting them.
 It’s time training evolves to meet the needs of the modern workforce:

-- Weave the “2020 themes” of Remote-first work, Inclusion, and Adaptability and Resilience into existing training experiences.
-They are integral components of a high-performing, modern workforce, and cannot be taught in isolation.
+- Weave remote-first and hybrid work, inclusion, adaptability, and resilience into existing training experiences.
+They are integral components of a high-performing, modern workforce and cannot be taught in isolation.

-- Embrace the “Third Age of Training” by leveraging the power of live online cohort based courses, and follow best practices in design, delivery, and follow-up to maximize impact.
+- Embrace the “Third Age of Training” by leveraging the power of live, online cohort-based courses.
+Follow best practices in design, delivery, and follow-up to maximize impact.

-- Ensure content is tailored to your organization for maximum impact.
-Working with collaborative vendors who can customize existing content allows for outsized impact by under-resourced L&D teams.
+- Tailor content to your organization for maximum impact.
+Work with collaborative vendors who can customize existing content to amplify the impact of under-resourced L&D teams.

-While I continue to be a student of great management, nothing is more fulfilling than seeing these combined approaches yield meaningful impact on the next generation of corporate leaders.
+I continue to be a student of great management, but nothing is more fulfilling than seeing these combined approaches yield a meaningful impact on the next generation of corporate leaders.
 That’s a whole new level of leverage compared to my early days as a first-time manager.
-I look forward to sharing more lessons we’ve learned working with managers new and experienced in future posts.
-I also invite you to join our new Learning Leaders community to discuss the latest approaches to corporate learning with exceptional peers.
+I look forward to sharing more lessons we’ve learned working with new and experienced managers in future posts.
+I invite you to check out our ebook on managing remote teams.